 IF @@OPTIONS & 512 <> 0 PRINT N'This user has SET NOCOUNT turned ON.'; ELSE PRINT N'This user has SET NOCOUNT turned OFF.'; GO

-The following example converts the results of the GETDATE function to a nvarchar data type and concatenates it with literal text to be returned by PRINT.
+This example converts the results of the GETDATE function to a varchar data type and concatenates it with literal text to be returned by PRINT.

--- Build the message text by concatenating -- strings and expressions.
-PRINT N'This message was printed on ' + RTRIM(CAST(GETDATE() AS nvarchar(30))) + N'.'; GO -- This example shows building the message text -- in a variable and then passing it to PRINT. -- This was required in SQL Server 7.0 or earlier.
-DECLARE @PrintMessage nvarchar(50); SET @PrintMessage = N'This message was printed on ' + RTRIM(CAST(GETDATE() AS nvarchar(30))) + N'.'; PRINT @PrintMessage; GO
+-- Build the message text by concatenating -- strings and expressions using functionality -- available in SQL Server 2000 and SQL Server 2005.
+PRINT N'This message was printed on ' + RTRIM(CAST(GETDATE() AS NVARCHAR(30))) + N'.'; GO -- This example shows building the message text -- in a variable and then passing it to PRINT. -- This was required in SQL Server 7.0 or earlier.
+DECLARE @PrintMessage NVARCHAR(50); SET @PrintMessage = N'This message was printed on ' + RTRIM(CAST(GETDATE() AS NVARCHAR(30))) + N'.'; PRINT @PrintMessage; GO